Celebrations of Life

 That role is essential.

-But once those practicalities are complete, there is no ceremony attached unless you choose to create one.
+But once those practicalities are complete, typically there is no ceremony attached unless you choose to create one.

-That’s where I come in.
+That’s where I can come in.

 A Celebration of Life doesn’t replace what’s already happened.
 It gives shape to what still needs to happen – the gathering, the remembering, the laughing, the crying, the stories that only make sense in a room full of people who knew them.